Python-GIS-book/site/source/part1/chapter-03/md/03-temporal-data.md

 ## Parsing temporal components from datetime object

-There are few useful tricks that you can do with the `datetime` objects.
+There are few useful tricks that you can use with the `datetime` objects.
 It is for example possible to parse specific temporal components directly from the `datetime` object.
-You can for example access the `.year`, `.month`, `.day`, `.hour`, `.minute` and `.second` attributes very easily that will return the value of the temporal element as an integer number:
+You can, for example, access the `.year`, `.month`, `.day`, `.hour`, `.minute` and `.second` attributes easily, which will return the value of the temporal element as an integer number.

 ```python
 dt = datetime(2020, 12, 22, 17, 0, 30)